na-stewart/ULibSync/README.md

 ### Initial Setup

-Once ULibSync has been added onto your Gmod server, you have to find the configuration file called sv_config.lua.
-Once found, you may configure ULibSync to your preferred preferences.
+Once ULibSync has been added onto your Gmod server, you may find the configuation file at /lua/ulibsync/server/sv_config.lua.
+Now you may configure ULibSync to your preferred preferences.
 Below is an example of it's contents:

 ```lua
 -- Sync On Event Settings